Answers to frequently asked questions on using keyGo when you travel in and out of London with Southern.

-If you already hold a Smart Season ticket and you travel further within the keyGo area, you will only be charged for the additional part of your journey by keyGo.
+If you already hold a Smart Season or Smart Day ticket and you travel further within the keyGo area, you will only be charged for the additional part of your journey by keyGo.
 You must ensure you tap at both ends of your journey otherwise you may be charged an Incomplete Journey Charge.

 Please check the map for where you are able to travel with keyGo.

 If you have not touched in or out, we will email you to inform you of the missing tap.
 You can then log into your account to amend the incomplete journeys.
 You will have up to the Wednesday following the date of travel to add the missing tap, otherwise a £25 Incomplete Journey Charge will be applied to your account.
 You can complete 3 journeys online in a 28 day period.
 After this you should contact Customer Services.

 Where possible, we try to auto-fill your journeys based upon your regular journey patterns.
 If our system has auto-filled the wrong station, you can amend this through your online account.

 If you have a smart phone, you can load KeyGo to your Key Smartcard using our mobile app.

 Once loaded, jJust touch your Key Smartcard on the card reader at a station and touch out at any of stations in the KeyGo area.

 If you don’t want to use our mobile app, you'll need to allow 2 hours from registration before you can make your first journey.
 As part of the registration process, you will have chosen a station to start your first journey.
 After your first journey, you can start travelling from any of the stations where KeyGo is accepted as shown on the map.